vaisavii/Advanced-Data-Management-Final-Work/README.md

 # Advanced-Data-Management-Final-Work
-This repository contains the final project I made for course 'Advanced Data Management.'
+This repository contains the final project I made for course 'Advanced Data Management Systems.'
 Working with MySQL.
 The final project contains database design, normalization, optimization, data analysis with SQL and data anonymization.